ekwan/Jprogdyn/README.md

 ### Authors

 *Jprogdyn* was written by Eugene Kwan and Richard Liu at the Department of Chemistry and Chemical Biology at Harvard University.
+The name simply means "Java program for dynamics."

 ### Getting Help